beacon-biosignals/LegolasFlux.jl/README.md

 With this approach, however, if you change the code such that the weights are no longer valid (e.g. add a layer), you will not be able to load back the same model.

-The code currently only support `Float32` parameters.
+The code currently only supports `Float32` parameters.

 ## Usage